tweag/nickel/doc/manual/merging.md

 #### Specification

-For two operands with one field each, which is the same on both side, and respective contracts `Left1, .., Leftn` and `Right1, .., Rightk` attached:
+Consider two operands with one field each, which is the same on both side, and respective contracts `Left1, .., Leftn` and `Right1, .., Rightk` attached

 ```nickel
 left = {